koush/docs.scrypted.app/alexa.md

 ## Scrypted Cloud Plugin Setup

 The `Scrypted Cloud Plugin` should have been automatically installed.
-If it was not, installed it.
+If it was not, install it.
 Then click the `Login` button to register with Scrypted's cloud service.

 ::: tip
 Alexa connects to Scrypted's Cloud service communicate with your server.
 Alexa will not function without cloud connectivity.